ahawkins/hawkins.io/blog/_posts/joy_of_design/2014-01-17-sinatra-logicless_views.md

 ```

 I prefer to pass the locale like this instead of relying on global
 variables.
-Using the global as the default works makes things work
+Using the global for the default works makes things work
 easier in the real world.
 I also prefer to use the `raise` option.
-This will raise an error and make tests fail.
-Shipping code with
+This will raise an error and make tests fail if keys are missing.
-missing translations is not acceptable.
+Shipping code with missing translations is not acceptable.

 View models also make rendering complex substructures easy.
 Lists or
-tables is a common example.
+tables are common.
 In this case the view model provides a
-reader method that returns an array of view models.
+reader method that supplies an array of view models.
 Naturally this is
 especially useful when the data provided does not map 1-1 with what
 should be displayed.
 Here's an example: